tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Spend a recovery to draw the attention of the forces of light to you as you make a plea.
 Reroll an advantages roll made for a positive relationship with a deific figure.

 **Quirk:** Tells the truth.

 ---

+#### Onyx-Covered Goblet

+Quick Action

+1/Day

+Spend a recovery to drop one nearby enemy that has 40 hp or fewer to 0 hp.

+**Quirk:** Cruel in petty ways.

+---